5 Star Review

 The prognosis after extrapleural pneumonectomy surgery depends on several factors, including the patient’s age and overall health, the cancer’s stage and cell type, and whether the surgeon could remove the tumors completely.
 A 2024 review of EPP for pleural mesothelioma reported a median survival of 18 months with the longest survival recorded at 35 months.

-Among the most important factors affecting surgical outcomes is the extent of lymph node involvement.
+Among the most important factors affecting surgical outcomes: Extent of lymph node involvement.
 When more lymph nodes have cancer, the success of an EPP is diminished.
-Expert surgeons who specialize in EPP for mesothelioma should perform the procedure to ensure the best results.
+Expert surgeons specializing in EPP for mesothelioma should perform the procedure to ensure the best results.

-Prognosis after EPP can be improved with the addition of other therapies.
+Other therapies can improve prognosis after EPP.
 The National Comprehensive Cancer Network recommends chemotherapy before surgery based on clinical trial results.
-They also recommend postoperative chemotherapy in patients who did not receive chemo before surgery.
+It also recommends postoperative chemotherapy in patients who did not receive chemo before surgery.

 How Does Extrapleural Pneumonectomy Compare to Other Treatments?

 Medical experts in the mesothelioma community have conflicting opinions about the value of extrapleural pneumonectomy compared to other procedures.
-Some experts believe it benefits certain patients, while others believe the pleurectomy and decortication surgery is a safer and equally effective option.
+Some experts believe it benefits certain patients.
+Others believe the pleurectomy and decortication surgery is a safer and equally effective option.

-A 2022 study found that, when used as part of a broader treatment plan, EPP had similar long-term outcomes to pleurectomy and decortication.
+A 2022 study found that EPP had similar long-term outcomes to pleurectomy and decortication when used as part of a broader.
 However, it is important to note that EPP had higher mortality rates after surgery.
 The study encourages patients to choose the safest treatment option that they can handle.

 The National Comprehensive Cancer Network says factors like cell type, staging, patient health and their surgical risk tolerance can help decide whether to perform an EPP or P/D. A patient’s pulmonary reserve and the surgeon’s experience and expertise are important as well.